threader/PC-Tuning/docs/post-install.md

     - Nvidia Inspector

         - Disable [Cuda P2 States](https://babeltechreviews.com/nvidia-cuda-force-p2-state) in ``C:\prerequisites\nvidia-profile-inspector\nvidiaProfileInspector.exe``.
-Feel free to skip this step as i have not verified it affects anything as of yet but there should be no harm disabling it.
+Feel free to skip this step as I have not verified it affects anything as of yet but there should be no harm disabling it.

         - Disable [SILK Smoothness](https://www.avsim.com/forums/topic/552651-nvidia-setting-silk-smoothness), feel free to skip this step as many games reportedly do not utilize it but no harm should be done disabling it.
 This setting was removed in newer driver versions.